Shingle Stain

 Grenadine: This is a sweetener made with pomegranate juice and white sugar.
 We made ours at home using Alex’s stovetop recipe.

-St. Elizabeth’s Allspice Dram: This is a liqueur made with allspice berries and smoky Jamaican pot-stilled rum.
-If you can’t find St. Elizabeth’s Allspice Dram, you can also increase the amount of Angostura aromatic bitters for a slightly different but similar flavor.
-For a mocktail version of this drink, try a homemade allspice Demerara syrup in place of the allspice dram.
+Allspice Liqueur: This is a liqueur made with allspice berries, spices, sugar, and rum.
+We used St. Elizabeth’s Allspice Dram.
+For a mocktail version of this drink, try homemade allspice Demerara syrup in place of the allspice liqueur.

 Tasting Notes